-- The civil war that prevailed in Burundi, as is well known, at periods of time since independence in 1962, not only negatively impacted on human lives, but also affected the archival materials: some of the archives have been stolen while others have been burned.
-Retailers unconscious of the importance of the archives used them to wrap their items in markets.
-Furthermore, other archives were stored without care because of the lack of experience in terms of archival safeguards.
-The corollary to this is gradual disappearance if no well directed conservation policy is put into place. - The illiteracy of the Burundi population is estimated at 85%.
-Even the few educated people are not interested in research. - There is no clear policy to safeguard archival materials and other information tools.
+- The civil war that prevailed in Burundi, as is well known, at periods of time since independence in 1962 not only negatively impacted on human lives, but also affected archival materials: some archives have been stolen while others have been burned.
+Retailers, unconscious of the importance of the archives, used them to wrap their items in markets.
+Furthermore, others were stored without care because of the lack of experience in safeguarding archives.
+The corollary to this is gradual disappearance if no well-directed conservation policy is put in place. - The illiteracy of the Burundi population is estimated at 85%.
+Not even the few educated people are interested in research. - There is no clear policy to safeguard archival materials and other information tools.